Note: During COVID-19, our policy has changed!

 Persons seeking a marriage license must be at least eighteen years old or have a court order providing for an exception.

 The Randolph Town Clerk also is a Justice of the Peace and has the legal authority to perform marriage ceremonies.
 Those desiring a civil ceremony should contact the Town Clerk in advance of the date of the ceremony.
+Ceremonies are $100 and Justice of the Peace is available from Monday through Thursday, from 2 pm to 4:30 pm.

 How to Obtain a Marriage License in Massachusetts